multividas/blog-multividas/posts/what-is-multividas.md

 twitter: '@soulaimaneyh'
 ---

-With Multividas.com you can share short texts and posts, leaving comments and have discussions on threads.
+With Multividas, you can share threads, publish articles and news.

 ---